aquenneville/AudioFileDownloader/README.md

 Requirements
 ------------
 - Java v7 or higher
-- Shell skills to start the app
+- Shell/git skills to run this app

 Usage
 ------------